elmtree-askmo/cloudcannon-app/content/learn/nursing/what-role-does-the-fda-play-in-ensuring-drug-safety-and-efficacy.md

 url: /learn/nursing/questions/what-role-does-the-fda-play-in-ensuring-drug-safety-and-efficacy
 score: -1.0
 related_article1:
-    id: 166494
+    id: 166495
-    title: Explain the concept of drug-receptor interactions in pharmacodynamics.
+    title: >-
+        What is the role of preclinical trials in the drug development process?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-concept-of-drugreceptor-interactions-in-pharmacodynamics
+    url: /learn/nursing/questions/what-is-the-role-of-preclinical-trials-in-the-drug-development-process
 related_article2:
-    id: 166504
+    id: 166497
-    title: Why is medication reconciliation important during patient admission and discharge?
+    title: >-
+        What are biologic drugs and how are they developed using biotechnology?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-medication-reconciliation-important-during-patient-admission-and-discharge
+    url: /learn/nursing/questions/what-are-biologic-drugs-and-how-are-they-developed-using-biotechnology
 related_article3:
-    id: 166491
+    id: 166500
-    title: Define minimum effective concentration and explain its importance in therapeutic effectiveness.
+    title: >-
+        What are the implications of the Controlled Substance Act for healthcare providers?
     subject: Nursing
-    url: /learn/nursing/questions/define-minimum-effective-concentration-and-explain-its-importance-in-therapeutic-effectiveness
+    url: /learn/nursing/questions/what-are-the-implications-of-the-controlled-substance-act-for-healthcare-providers
 related_article4:
-    id: 166509
+    id: 166513
-    title: What are the advantages and disadvantages of oral and parenteral medication administration routes?
+    title: >-
+        Why is patient education important in medication adherence and safety?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-advantages-and-disadvantages-of-oral-and-parenteral-medication-administration-routes
+    url: /learn/nursing/questions/why-is-patient-education-important-in-medication-adherence-and-safety
 related_article5:
-    id: 166490
+    id: 166506
-    title: How do healthcare professionals use trough level monitoring to avoid drug toxicity?
+    title: >-
+        What are the differences between generic and trade names of drugs?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-healthcare-professionals-use-trough-level-monitoring-to-avoid-drug-toxicity
+    url: /learn/nursing/questions/what-are-the-differences-between-generic-and-trade-names-of-drugs
 ---

 &nbsp;